giuscri/tictactoe/README.md

 It has been designed and written using the object oriented paradigm.

+(I'm trying Travis CI with this project ...)

 ## Design note:

 Follows a list of classes written, such that design choices